efwoods/docker/backend/README.md

   - links to the mongo service
 - image
   - pulls the mongo image
-  - (it is not in the dockerfile so it is pulled)
+  - (if it is not in the dockerfile then it is pulled through this declaration here)
 - volumes
   - persists data
   - syntax is (host:container)